csboros/biochat/prompts.md

 - Show me the human coexistence index for Tanzania
   ![Screenshot](screenshots/screenshot_5.png)
 - What's the human coexistence index around Masai Mara?
-- How does population density correlate with endangered species in Indonesia?
 - Compare human impact on wildlife between Kenya and Zambia

 ## Temporal Analysis